 From tutoring and teaching at DeVry University in the past I found even though I was the one doing the teaching or tutoring, the student most always had an idea to offer as well.
 Once the student has reached 'The Archimedes Eureka Moment', the 'what else can I do with this?' and the 'what if?' questions are infectious and quite often leads to further comprehension and understanding for both the tutor and the student.
 Which is why I do what I do.

-DeVry University's Keller Graduate School of Management-Arizona - BS, Computer Information Systems
+Undergraduate Degree: DeVry University's Keller Graduate School of Management-Arizona - Bachelor of Science, Computer Information Systems

-DeVry University's Keller Graduate School of Management-Arizona - MS, Computer Information Systems Masters
+Graduate Degree: DeVry University's Keller Graduate School of Management-Arizona - Master of Science, Computer Information Systems Masters

 College Computer Science